 God speaks to us in many ways.
 Scripture is the book that God uses for teaching and guidance, but He also talks through nature.
 The Holy Spirit acts as another means by which divine communication occurs – sometimes He’ll bring feelings into our hearts just outright knowing things without having any logical explanation behind why such knowledge should exist outside whatever circumstance.
 This is that still small voice.
 Where we feel the presence of God.

 Jesus is the Good Shepherd who knows His flock by name.
 He wants you to know that he can hear your voice and be close, no matter where you are!
 Meditation helps us listen well so we will always find him near when looking for guidance or answers from God himself

-The act of listening to God’s word is a fundamental part in Christianity.
+The act of listening to God’s word is a fundamental part of Christianity.
 Through the prophet Isaiah, he asks us for our attention so that we may live.

-It is so important to not just hear but also obey when meditating on God’s Word.
+It is so important to not just hear but also obey when doing the practice of Christian meditation on God’s Word.

 At its most basic and fundamental level, Christian meditation is simply a loving attentiveness to God.
 Through the prophet Isaiah, God urges us to “Incline your ear, and come to me; listen, so that you may live.”
 Listening is the key.